iammyr/iammyr.github.io/about.md

 Have also a look at [my resume](https://iammyr.github.com/cv/resume.html).

-Please send me signed and encrypted emails at 0xiammyr at protonmail dot com OpenPGP = 527A 33BF 03E6 5FB0 4116  5853 6B19 CB36 9C51 6199
+Please send me signed and encrypted emails with empty subject at 0xiammyr at protonmail dot com

+OpenPGP = 527A 33BF 03E6 5FB0 4116  5853 6B19 CB36 9C51 6199